 SFR-enforcing behaviour refers to how a subsystem provides the functionality that implements an SFR.
-A high-level description need not refer to specific data structures (although it may), but instead talks about more general data flow, message flow, and control relationships within a subsystem.
-The goal of these descriptions is to give the evaluator enough information to understand how the SFR-enforcing behaviour is achieved.
-Note that the evaluator should find unacceptable asserts of SFR-enforcement in the TOE design documentation for this work unit.
-It should be noted that it is the evaluator's determination with respect to what "high-level" means for a particular TOE, and the evaluator obtains enough information from the developer to make a sound verdict for this work unit.
+The goal of evaluator's assessment is to give the evaluator with an understanding of the way each SFR-enforcing subsystem works.
+The information provided for the behaviour summary does not have to be as detailed as that provided by the behaviour description.
+For example, data structures or data items will likely not need to be described in detail.
+It is the evaluator's determination, however, with respect to what "high-level" means for a particular TOE, and the evaluator obtains enough information from the developer (even if it turns out to be equivalent to information provided for subsystem behaviour) to make a sound verdict for this work unit.